kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 ### Create Secret

-To create a new Secret containing your access token, replace the `{API_TOKEN}` placeholder with the token you created, replace the `{API_URL}` placeholder with the Dynatrace SaaS endpoint and run the following command:
+To create a new Secret containing your access token, replace the `{API_TOKEN}` placeholder with the token you created, replace the `{API_URL}` placeholder with the Dynatrace SaaS endpoint, and run the following command:

 ```bash
 kubectl -n $DYNATRACE_NS create secret generic dynakube --from-literal="apiToken=<API_TOKEN>" --from-literal="apiurl=<API_URL>"